Fleet Management Solution Is Only Half The Story: Retrofitting Commercial Vehicle Fleets With Fighter Jet CybersecuritySeptember 5, 2019

 This ultra-reliable cybersecurity solution alleviates fleet management companies, school systems and OEMs from the challenge of maintaining the security of the connected vehicle network and lets them focus on using telematics data for continuously improving efficiency and safety.

-GuardKnox cybersecurity solutions are designed from the ground-up for protecting connected fleets of commercial vehicles.
-Uniquely designed to be easily retrofitted to existing fleets of commercial vehicles, GuardKnox cybersecurity solutions are installed by the automotive aftermarket.
+GuardKnox solutions are secure by design throughout all phases of design and engineering to protect connected fleets of commercial vehicles.
+Uniquely designed to be easily retrofitted to existing fleets of commercial vehicles, GuardKnox solutions are installed by the automotive aftermarket post-production.

 They offer autonomous cybersecurity with no comprises, operating without the need for Internet connectivity or periodic software updates, protecting connected commercial vehicles against all known and unknown cyberattacks.